We’d love you to fundraise for us to help support our vital work to end homelessness.

-During lockdown, local councils worked with homelessness charities to house people sleeping rough in emergency accommodation such as hotels, in order that they were protected and able to self-isolate, preventing the spread of the virus.
-Plans are now being made to move people into more sustainable accommodation or are still being supported.
+During the first national lockdown, local councils worked with homelessness charities to house people sleeping rough in emergency accommodation such as hotels, in order that they were protected and able to self-isolate, preventing the spread of the virus.
+Some people have been moved into more sustainable accommodation or are still being supported.

-However, this process will not be immediate, and at the same time, new people are finding themselves sleeping rough as a direct impact of the virus, having experienced a loss of income or a breakdown of family relationships, among other things.
+However, other people have returned to the streets and, at the same time, new people are finding themselves sleeping rough as a direct impact of the virus, having experienced a loss of income or a breakdown of family relationships, among other things.
 This is a dangerous position for people to find themselves in over the winter and through the ongoing pandemic.
 While charities continue to offer support, there are things that you can do to help.

-- If you see someone sleeping rough, send an alert to StreetLink, which will enable local services to go out and make contact with the individual in order to house them and connect them with the support and accommodation that is available. www.streetlink.org.uk
+- If you see someone sleeping rough, send an alert to StreetLink, which will enable local services to go out and make contact with the individual in order to connect them with the support and accommodation that is available. www.streetlink.org.uk

 - Stop and have a conversation with people you see sleeping rough.
 Social interaction and support are more important than ever at this time.
 Remember to maintain a respectful distance in line with social distancing guidelines.